-Pekes is a wonderful, beautiful and private place for your memorable Wedding or other great milestone Celebration, large or small, and you can accommodate 60 of your guests in our houses, and entertain up to 200.
-Please ask any member of the Pekes team or email Kildare.
+Pekes is a wonderful, beautiful and private place for your memorable Wedding or other great milestone Celebration, large or small, and you can accommodate 44 of your guests in our houses, and entertain up to 200.

-If you would like cleaning during your stay, we can provide an excellent cleaner at a cost of £15 per hour on weekdays, £23 per hour at weekends.
+If you would like cleaning during your stay, we can provide an excellent cleaner at a cost of £40 per two hours on weekdays, £50 at weekends.

 Because Pekes is a popular place to hold Celebrations of many sorts, we know and can suggest a range of local caterers, who almost all will do anything from quite small dinner parties up to major entertainments.

 Flint Owl Bakery in Lewes bakes the best Organic Craft Bread in the region, and they will deliver it to you at Pekes if you give them a nice order.
-Visit their website at.
 Visit their website at Flint Owl Bakery.

 The Best Cakes

-Check out their website at Sticky Fingers Cakes
+Check out their website at Orange Blossom Cakes or

 Star Limousines of Horam have a fabulous range of chauffeur-driven limos for up to 10 people, great for all kinds of occasions including a night out in Brighton.

 The Hailsham Pavilion in George Street is a beautifully restored plush period single screen cinema with usually a choice of films during the day/night.
 Telephone: 01323 841414.